RobinRTN/ChuckApp/README.md

 ## Contributions and Feedback

-Feel free to explore the code, contribute, and provide feedback.
+Feel free to explore the code, and provide feedback.
 This project not only represents our technical journey but also our commitment to improving the sports coaching industry.